kkremitzki/kkremitzki.github.io/blog/gsoc-week-1-recap/index.rst

 .. title: GSoC Week 1 Recap
 .. slug: gsoc-week-1-recap
 .. date: 2017-06-06 14:28:12 UTC-05:00
-.. tags: mathjax,gsoc,freecad
+.. tags: gsoc, freecad
-.. category:
-.. link:
-.. description:
 .. type: text
+.. has_math: yes

 The first week of Google Summer of Code has ended, and so it's time for a recap post!